mbliznikova/many-faced/README.md

    title: <for example, 'the_third_case'>
 ```

-Second, Then you need to create these job(s) in Jenkins.
+Second, the common part for the all cases is that you need to create these job(s) in Jenkins.

-Here you need to create (or use the existing one) jenkins_jobs.ini file:
+Here you need to create (or use the existing one) jenkins_jobs.ini file.
 jenkins_jobs.ini should have at least following format:
 ```
 [jenkins]